 "The best part of my trip was interacting with other people on Saipan, whether they be hoteliers at Mango Resort, Walt (guide extraordinaire), or the staff at American Memorial Park.
 Of course, this is set in an amazing island atmosphere with gorgeous Pacific sunrises and sunsets.
 From the flame trees to the mango trees, from the World War II bunkers to ancient Chamorro stones, Saipan has it all.
 Even though I am an experienced solo traveller, it was fun to spend a day without having to be completely immersed in the decision making.
 I would definitely recommend Walt's guide services."--Eric

 "Wolfgang and Gloria in the woods!"

-(ask about our Tinian tours, as well as the remote, pristine island of Pagan!)
+"Ask me about a Tinian tour, as well as adventures on the remote, pristine island of Pagan!--Walt

 D's two-day WWII tour ends with a sunset on Saipan